 A folder for all audio for that specific episode:

-A folder for the Intro/outro/show music and any other parts that are used in multiple episodes in a separate folder so that I can easily pull it in when editing different episodes:
+A folder for the Intro/outro/show music and any other reusable sections in a separate folder to easily pull in when editing future episodes:

 A folder to have our working files and Adobe Audition project, which I label 'Final':